-In June 2021, Corteva published its first sustainability report, which included Global Reporting Initiative ("GRI"), Sustainability Accounting Standards Board ("SASB"), and the Task Force on Climate-Related Financial Disclosures ("TCFD").
-The Company's sustainability report can be found at www.investors.corteva.com.
-Additionally, Corteva took the following actions to further enhance the governance framework for the Company's ESG initiatives:
+Corteva provides transparency to its stakeholders on sustainability through its sustainability reports, which include disclosures responsive to the Global Reporting Initiative ("GRI"), Sustainability Accounting Standards Board ("SASB"), and the Task Force on Climate-Related Financial Disclosures ("TCFD").
+The Company's sustainability reporting can be found at www.investors.corteva.com.
+The Company's next sustainability report is expected to be published in early April 2023.